Sales Tax Information

 What is Taxable

-Towing charges in connection with the sale or repair of tangible personal property are taxable.
-For example, a towing company responds to a caller who requests that the towing company tow his car to their repair shop and fix his flat tire.
-The charges for towing services and repair are taxable, even if separately stated on an invoice.
+A towing company responds to a caller who asks the company to tow a vehicle to the tow company's repair shop and fix a flat tire.
+The towing and repair charges are taxable, even if separately stated on an invoice.

 What is Exempt

-Towing charges, without any sales or repair, are not taxable.
-For example, a towing company responds to a caller who requests that her car be towed to a local garage for repair.
-Because the towing company only performed a service and did not repair any tangible personal property or make any sales, the transaction is not subject to tax.
+A towing company responds to a caller who asks the company to tow a vehicle to a local garage for repair.
+Because the tow company only performs a service and does not repair tangible personal property or make any sales, the transaction is not subject to tax.

 Sales to Employees